Matt Vierling Player Props: Tigers vs. Marlins

-On Friday, Matt Vierling (.256 slugging percentage in past 10 games, with no homers) and the Detroit Tigers face the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+On Saturday, Matt Vierling (.293 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers play the Miami Marlins, whose starting pitcher will be Johnny Cueto.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Angels.
+In his last game, he strung together two hits (going 2-for-5) against the Marlins.

 Matt Vierling Game Info & Props vs. the Marlins